-- · Verify their identity - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
+- Verify their identity (best practice is checking the name on their birth certificate) - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
 We will not keep a copy of this for longer than 6 months - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
 We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - · Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK.
-See www.gov.uk for further information - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - Ask for written information about previous employment history and check that information is not contradictory or incomplete
+See www.gov.uk for up to date information - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - Ask for written information about previous employment history and check that information is not contradictory or incomplete